Jessica Hamby: Bill Compton

-Bill is Jessica's maker, but they do not have a good start: he was reluctant to "create" her and she does not find him a good teacher, calling him "boring" and feeling that he is holding her back from acting like a true vampire.
-Over time, she learns to follow his commands and he teaches her how to "glamour" (very effective vampire hypnosis techniques) and how to fight.
+Bill is Jessica's maker, but they do not have a good start.
+He was reluctant to "create" her, and she does not find him a good vampire mentor.
+She calls him "boring" and voices concerns that he is suppressing her potential as a true vampire.
+Over time, she learns to follow his commands, and he teaches her how to "glamour" (very effective vampire hypnosis techniques), best feeding practices, and broad combat skills.
 As he disappears at the beginning of season 3, Jessica is very frightened and lost and displays great relief upon Bill's return.
-Bill does start to care for Jessica as he saves her life later on.
-In season 4, their relationship becomes stronger, despite him having released her, and she starts to see Bill more like a 'parent', while Bill sees her as his progeny even grieving when he thought she met her demise by a witch's spell.
+Eventually, Bill does start to care for Jessica and saves her life.
+In season 4, Jessica often publicly refers to Bill as her "father."
+Their relation subsequently remains the same throughout the series.
+In Season 7, despite his having released her, they maintain a close maker/progeny dynamic.